Church Representation and Ministers Measure 2019: Provision

 The Church now requires a simple form for being put on the electoral roll - the requirement to be baptised remains.

 Before the passage of this legislation, the requirements of the electoral roll were significantly vaguer.

 The Church in Wales had adopted a similar rule change letting 16 and 17 year olds vote in 2014.

 Commencement

 Unlike most measures, which are commenced with a Church of England instrument, the measure was commenced using a statutory instrument.
+The Church Representation and Ministers Measure 2019 (Commencement) Order 2019 (SI 2019/1460) provided that the act would come into force on 1 January 2020.